Killing of Victoria Martens: Circumstances of death

 According to investigators, witnesses saw Jessica Kelley carrying Victoria Martens to the apartment at around 10 p.m.
 MDT on August 23.
 Later that night, neighbors reported screaming in the apartment.
 Shortly after, at approximately 4:30 a.m. on August 24, Michelle Martens and Fabian Gonzales left the apartment and told neighbors that Kelley attacked them with an iron.
 After responding to the 911 call, police entered the second-story apartment and saw smoke coming from behind the closed bathroom door.
 Upon opening the door, the officers discovered Martens' dismembered body partially wrapped in a burning blanket.
-She was then pronounced dead at the scene.
+She was pronounced dead at the scene.
 An autopsy revealed she had been sexually assaulted, strangled to death, then stabbed, and dismembered.
 Her body was then set on fire.
 Martens had been given alcohol and methamphetamine before death, according to her mother, "to calm her down so [Fabian Gonzales and Jessica Kelley] could have sex with her", though she later recanted this statement.
-However later reports suggested that drugs were not found in her system.
+However, later reports suggested that drugs were not found in her system.
 Investigators determined Victoria Martens died between 7:45 and 8:30 p.m. on August 23, her 10th birthday.